 - 6. You may then need to input a pin number for the device to which you are connecting and click Next. - 7.
 The display will then connect (for specific settings for your display see the documentation supplied with your compatible adapter/display for full details). - 8.
 Go to the Project menu and click Disconnect to temporarily disconnect from the wireless display. - To permanently disconnect from the display (you will need to go back through the connection process again) you can select it in Devices and click Remove Device > Yes.

 Intel® UHD Graphics Control Panel

 Advanced video configuration options are provided by the Intel® UHD Control Panel.
-To access the control panel see below and overleaf:

 1. Access the Intel Graphics Control Panel from the Start menu in Windows.